conceptual image with business people standing in front of globe

 The United States of America holds 13.5% of the global GDP and is only second to China in its share of global revenue.
 This statistic, along with its strong economy, makes the United States an ideal location for foreigners to start a business and capture that elusive “American dream” pushed so hard by the media and social media.

-It’s no wonder many foreign entrepreneurs dream about starting a business in the United States.
+It’s no wonder many foreign entrepreneurs dream about starting a business in the USA.
 But the strong economy and market demand are not the only advantages the United States offers.
 Nonresidents who form a U.S. business can capture this market while also taking advantage of the lower tax rates and enhanced legal protections.

 Neither citizenship nor residency is required to start a small business in the United States and the formation process is a lot easier than one might expect.
 Let’s walk through the formation process and provide a checklist to get you started.